 As both the designer and manufacturer of this motor, Grin has full discretion over the ill-defined concept of an official power rating, which can be any point on the previous table.

-For the EU and Eurasia, we define the rated motor power as the maximum continuous output before thermal rollback in a worst case scenario of a slow 100 rpm hill climb.
+For the EU and Eurasia, we define the rated motor power as the maximum continuous output before thermal rollback in a worst case scenario of a slow 70 rpm (approx 10 kph) hill climb.
 As per Table 3, this is 250 watts.

-For Canada, we define the rated motor power as the maximum continuous output in a more modest hill climb at just under 200 rpm wheel speed.
-As per Table 3, that is 500 watts.
+For Canada, we define the rated motor power as the maximum continuous output in a more modest hill climb at 120 rpm wheel speed, which is 500 watts.